 When people are injured, one of their first reactions is often to tell their friends and loved ones about it.
 While you can certainly explain to your mother that you were injured, try to keep yourself from telling too many details.
 Additionally, some people love to tell their story, even to complete strangers.
 It is important not to talk about pending or ongoing litigation.
 Many of the statements you make about what happened could come in as evidence later, and you do not know who the opposing side might want to call as a witness to the event or your statements, so keep the information to yourself.
 Moreover, keep all information about the case, your injuries, and your physical/mental state off social media.
 A picture of you smiling with friends just days after your accident could seriously undermine your injury claims.

-Philadelphia Slip and Fall Lawyers
+Our Slip and Fall Lawyers Can Help

 The Philadelphia personal injury lawyers at The Reiff Law Firm represent slip and fall accident injury victims throughout the greater Philadelphia area.
 If you or a loved one was seriously injured in a slip and fall accident, call our law offices today for a free consultation on your case.
 Our number is (215) 709-6940.